Medicine Wheel Bicycle Project

 Sponsored by The Department of Human Resources of the Confederated Salish and Kootenai Tribes and Free Cycles Missoula

-Free Cycles is collaborating with the Confederated Salish and Kootenai Tribes this summer, (2017) to provide education and outreach to the reservation.
-We will be outfitting a gutted out school bus with stands, tools, parts, and bikes that will then serve at 10 different home sites.
-A combination of staff and volunteers will be available for 3 hour increments at different home sites, teaching people how to fix their bicycle and providing free bicycles for kids in need.
+Free Cycles collaborated with the Confederated Salish and Kootenai Tribes in the summer of 2017 to provide education and outreach to the Flathead reservation.
+An old school bus gutted outfitted with stands, tools, parts, and bikes served 11 different home sites in the area.
+A combination of staff and volunteers were available for 3 hour increments at different home sites, teaching people how to fix their bicycle and providing free bicycles for kids in need.

 Included Total of 10 Home Site Visits